emcparland/dmspOTUs/mmetsp18s/README.md

 **I then take the alignment offline to manually curate and remove any large gaps in the alignment with Jalview or Geneious.**

 ## 2. Create a phylogenetic tree of the alignment, reference package from the alignment, tree and stats file with pplacer

-- Name of alignment AND XX to easily sed any extract characters in alignment that will mess up next steps
+Name of alignment to easily sed any extract characters in alignment that will mess up next steps and name header for new tree files
 ```
-NAMEFA=align.fa
+NAMEFA=mmetsp.align.nogap.full.fa
-NAMET=dmsp
+NAMET=mmetsp
 ```
 ```
 sed -i 's/|/_/g' $NAMEFA